kubernetes-sigs/kueue/keps/2937-resource-transformer/README.md

 ## Proposal

-* Add a configuration mechanism that enables a cluster admin to specify a `ResourceTransformation` matrix.
+* Add a configuration mechanism that enables a cluster admin to specify a `ResourceMapping`.
-* Extend `workload.NewInfo` to apply the matrix when computing the resources needed to admit the workload immediately after it applies `dropExcludedResources`.
+* Extend `workload.NewInfo` to apply the resource mapping when computing the resources needed to admit the workload immediately after it applies `dropExcludedResources`.
 * Optionally extend the status information for non-admitted workloads to make the full set of transformed resources directly observable.